 About

-Hermann Nitsch was celebrated and reviled in equal measure as he took the semblance of a pagan ceremony and incorporated robed processions, symbolic crucifixion, drunken excess, nudity, animal sacrifice, the drinking of blood, and the ritualistic incorporation of viscera and entrails.
-Even today, his audiences aren’t mere visitors, but active participants in his artistic liturgies.
+Hermann Nitsch was celebrated and reviled in equal measure for taking on the semblance of pagan ceremony and incorporating robed processions, symbolic crucifixions, drunken excess, nudity, animal sacrifice, the drinking of blood, and the ritual incorporation of guts and entrails.
+To this day, his audiences are not mere visitors, but active participants in his artistic liturgies.

 Hermann Nitsch’s work draws parallels between religion and the ritualistic spiritualism of creativity.
-Heavily entrenched in ancient philosophy and a dissident, questioning Christian theology, he actively seeks catharsis through pain and compassion, a rigorously disciplined quest for ethereal release and enlightenment through an embracing of primal instinct and ancient sacrament.
+Heavily steeped in ancient philosophy and a dissident, questioning Christian theology, he actively seeks catharsis through pain and compassion, a rigorously disciplined quest for ethereal release and enlightenment through an embrace of primal instinct and ancient sacrament.

 Artwork